-How to Test the Fast.io API with Postman
+How to Test the Fastio API with Postman

-Why Test the Fast.io API Before Writing Code?
+Why Test the Fastio API Before Writing Code?

 According to Postman, their platform is used by over 40 million developers and 500,000 organizations worldwide.
 The primary reason for this massive adoption is predictability.
 When you test endpoints manually before writing application logic, you isolate the variables.
 If a request fails in your codebase, you might wonder if the problem lies in your HTTP client library, your payload formatting, or the API itself.
 By verifying the exact request structure in Postman first, you eliminate that ambiguity entirely.

-For Fast.io specifically, testing early is essential because of the platform's focus on agentic storage.
+For Fastio specifically, testing early is essential because of the platform's focus on agentic storage.
 You are not just pushing bytes to a bucket; you are interacting with an intelligent workspace where files are auto-indexed upon upload.
 An improperly formatted upload request might succeed at the file level but fail to trigger the built-in RAG (Retrieval-Augmented Generation) pipeline correctly.
 A quick test confirms that your metadata and file formats align with the intelligence engine's expectations.

 The Postman State of the API report shows that 63% of developers using an API-first approach can produce an API within a week.
 That speed comes from establishing clear contracts and verifying them immediately.
 Testing first guarantees you understand the required parameters and expected responses before committing to architectural decisions.

-Setting Up Your Fast.io Postman Environment
+Setting Up Your Fastio Postman Environment

 An environment in Postman acts as a set of variables you can reference across multiple requests.
 Instead of hardcoding your API key or the base URL into every single endpoint call, you define them once.
 This practice makes it easy to switch between staging and production environments safely.

 To begin, open Postman and click on the Environments tab in the left sidebar.
-Create a new environment and name it "Fast.io Production".
+Create a new environment and name it "Fastio Production".
 You will need to define a few core variables.
-First, add base_url and set its initial value to https://api.fast.io/v1.
-Next, add api_key and paste your Fast.io secret token.
+First, add base_url and set its initial value to https://api.fast.io/current.
+Next, add api_key and paste your Fastio secret token.
+Generate that key in the UI under Settings > Devices & Agents > API Keys, or create one with a POST to {{base_url}}/user/auth/key/.
 Finally, add a workspace_id variable.
-Fast.io organizes files into shared workspaces, so you will frequently need a specific ID to route your uploads and queries correctly.
+Fastio organizes files into shared workspaces, and workspace IDs are 19-digit numeric strings.
+A GET to {{base_url}}/workspaces/all/ returns the list you can copy from.

 Once you save the environment, ensure it is selected in the top-right dropdown menu of the Postman interface.
 You can now reference these variables in any request using the double-curly-brace syntax, like {{base_url}} or {{api_key}}.
 This setup keeps your credentials secure and out of your request URLs.
 If you ever need to rotate your API key, you only have to update it in one place, preventing frustrating authorization errors scattered across your collection.
+Keep the trailing slash on every route you add. {{base_url}}/upload/ is correct; {{base_url}}/upload is not.

 Configuring Bearer Token Authentication

 Authentication is the first hurdle in API integration.
-Fast.io relies on standard Bearer Token authentication for server-to-server communication.
+Fastio relies on standard Bearer Token authentication for server-to-server communication.
 This means every request you send must include an Authorization header containing your API key.

 In Postman, you do not need to manually type out the header for every request.
 Instead, you can configure it at the collection level.
-Create a new Collection named "Fast.io Agentic Storage".
+Create a new Collection named "Fastio Agentic Storage".
 Click on the collection name to open its settings, then navigate to the Authorization tab.
 In the Type dropdown menu, select "Bearer Token".
 In the Token field, enter your environment variable: {{api_key}}.

 By setting this at the collection level, every request you create inside this collection will automatically inherit the authentication header.
 This ensures you never accidentally send an unauthenticated request while testing new endpoints.
-When you test a simple GET request to {{base_url}}/workspaces, the Fast.io server will validate the inherited token and return a JSON list of your active workspaces.
-If you receive a multiple Unauthorized response, check that your environment is active and that the API key value does not contain accidental whitespace.
+When you test a simple GET request to {{base_url}}/user/me/details/, the Fastio server will validate the inherited token and return your account details.
+Follow it with GET {{base_url}}/workspaces/all/ to confirm workspace access.
+If you receive a 401 Unauthorized response (error code 1650 Auth Invalid), check that your environment is active and that the API key value does not contain accidental whitespace.

 Ready to build with agentic storage?